Princess Protection Program

 Is it any good?

-Leave it to Disney to improve upon the classic princess story with this charming tale that features not one but two admirable young heroines (Gomez and Lovato complement each other so well that it's impossible to say whether one steals the show from the other) and outdoes itself with positive content about integrity, friendship, and the true nature of inner beauty.
+Leave it to Disney to improve upon the classic princess story with this charming tale that features not one but two admirable young heroines.
+(Gomez and Lovato complement each other so well that it's impossible to say whether one steals the show from the other.)
+The movie outdoes itself with positive content about integrity, friendship, and the true nature of inner beauty.
 PRINCESS PROTECTION PROGRAM is a relatable modern-day fairy tale for tween girls learning to traverse the social minefield of peer relations.

 In a surprising twist, the story skips the romantic subplot typical of many princess tales and opts instead for empowering messages of self-reliance for its young female viewers.
 Although much of the content revolves around a homecoming dance, the girls dismiss the popular guys' shallow attempts at getting their attention in favor of spending time with their true friends.
 Need more reasons to tune in?
 The movie is unencumbered by those pesky product tie-ins that plague many of its peers.